Best Practices for Bringing Food Innovation to Your Foodservice or CPG Company

 Where do food trends appear during each stage of the MAC?

 Here’s a look at the food industry segments and venues where trends typically appear as they move through each stage of the MAC.

 You can also think about the MAC in terms of specific restaurants and stores.
 Certain places cater to earlier stage trends, while others tend to favor those that are already well-established in the mainstream.
-For example, adoption-stage places include The Cheesecake Factory and Whole Foods, while Denny’s and Walmart represent ubiquity-stage.

 What is the science behind menu trends?

 Applying the MAC is both a science and an art—that is, it requires a combination of reliable, objective data and an informed, human perspective.
 While formulas do play a crucial role in assigning each trend to its appropriate MAC stage, there’s no universal formula that does the job entirely; human intelligence is a critical part of the equation.

 Statistical menu data provides the science; quantitative information about what restaurants offer on their menu is the foundation of the MAC.
 This starts with penetration analysis—the percentage of restaurants that offer a specific food, flavor, or ingredient—which is tabulated by key restaurant types that represent different stages of the cycle.